How to Store Things in a Basement With Dehumidifier

 Do I need a Humidifier or Dehumidifier in Winter?

-Blog, Dehumidifiers, How to, Humidifiers
+Dehumidifiers, How to, Humidifiers, News

 Maintaining optimum humidity levels in your home can be challenging.
 The ideal relative humidity level, denoted as the amount of water vapor in the air represented as a percentage of the saturation point for the house, is 30 to 50%.
 Keeping an ideal relative humidity level optimal for health makes your home feel comfortable and prevents static electricity.
 What is the Use of a Humidifier?
 In winter, the air is dry and cold.
 Heaters compound the situation by removing most of the moisture in the house, making it dry.
 With houses running furnaces on full blast during chilly conditions can dry out your indoor air below 30%.
 This can lead to skin issues such as eczema, psoriasis, chapped lips, etc. Dry air is not only a health hazard; it can…